yalue/cuda_scheduling_examiner_mirror/README.md

         provided for any benchmark, then sync_every_iteration must be false.>, "max_time": <Number.
 Optional.
 If specified, overrides the default max_time for this benchmark alone.
-0 = unlimited.>, "release_time": <Number.
+0 = unlimited.>, "terminator": <Boolean.
+Optional, defaults to false.
+If true, after this benchmark hits its max_time or max_iterations, all other benchmarks are signaled to end upon completion of their current iteration.> "release_time": <Number.
 Optional.
 If set, this benchmark will sleep for the given number of seconds (between initialization and the start of the first iteration) before beginning execution.>,